 Choose your applicant type to view the relevant fees and scholarships information for this program.

 Annual tuition fees International student place: $40,500

 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-Biotechnology is one of the fastest growing global industries, helping to develop better methods of diagnosis and treatment of a wide variety of diseases.
-There are very strong career opportunities for graduates, particularly those who possess strong laboratory skills combined with an understanding of research and product development.
+Career ReadinessThe industry offers very strong career opportunities for graduates, particularly those with strong laboratory skills combined with an understanding of research and product development.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.